 Mouse of Amherst

-This is an application that I created for Jane Franklin Dance called The Mouse of Amherst.
-Adapted from the book by Elizabeth Spires, this dance is targeting children and imagines a friendship between Emily Dickinson and a mouse.
+This animation was created for a project called The Mouse of Amherst by Jane Franklin Dance in Arlington, VA.
+The story is adapted from the book of the same name by Elizabeth Spires.
+This dance is targeting children and imagines a friendship between Emily Dickinson and a mouse.
 The setting is based on Emily Dickinson’s bedroom in Amherst, MA.

 For this piece, I decided to create a new kind of projected work that is not pre-recorded but instead is played in real-time as a video game.
 Originally, I had wanted to have the choreography of the animation controlled by the dancers, but ultimately we decided to just have the game play itself automatically.
-This is called a ‘cut scene’ in video games, as it is not video but an example of the game graphics presented in a controlled manner.
-Click the small thumb to the left to launch the game.
-I’ve created an interface to allow users to jump to the various scenes.
-Scene 10 and 12 are a couple of my favorite sections and are what is playing in the video.
+This is similar to a ‘cut scene’ in video games, as it is not video but an example of the game graphics presented in a controlled manner.